TosbackCgusBridge-Bot/CGUs-versions/Fisher-price/Privacy Policy.md

 *   Replacement parts
 *   Submit Product Ideas

-**\*Free shipping offer is valid on orders totaling $50 or more after discounts and before shipping, handling, and/or taxes are added, and applies automatically at checkout.
-Must select Standard Shipping to qualify.
+**\*Free 2-day shipping offer is valid on orders $30+ after discounts and before shipping, handling, and/or taxes are added, and applies automatically at checkout.
+Must select 2 Day Rush Shipping to qualify.
 Excludes shipments to Alaska, Hawaii, Canada, Puerto Rico, international, PO box and APO/FPO addresses.
-Offer expires at 11:59 PM ET on 12/31/2017.
+Offer expires at 11:59 PM ET on 4/12/2017.
 We reserve the right to change or discontinue this offer at any time.**

 Home for Fisher-Price Toys &.
 More | Use of this site signifies your acceptance of the terms and conditions of use. ©2017Mattel All Rights Reserved.